 There’s more to these stories than meets the tail.

-On the surface, Pip’s adventures are playful, silly, and filled with mischief.
+On the surface, his adventures are playful, silly, and full of mischief.

-But beneath the laughter lives something deeper — a quiet philosophy.
+But beneath the giggles lives something deeper — a quiet philosophy for modern families.

 — Alexandra Osbourne, The Series Creator